chamale-rac/vite-eslint-prettier-template/README.md

 # vite-eslint-prettier-template
-Template for vite app using eslint and prettier
+Template for vite app using eslint and prettier, extra react-router-dom and sass implemented.

 ## Remember
 1. on terminal:: run ```yarn install```